Polls close in Northern Ireland’s local government election

 A total of 819 local government election candidates are standing across 11 council areas.

-Polls have closed following a day of voting in the local government elections.
+Polls have closed following a day of voting in the local government elections in Northern Ireland.

-No indication has yet been given as to how many voters turned out to cast their ballots at 1,463 polling stations across Northern Ireland.
+A total of 819 local council candidates are standing across 11 council areas.

+Initial indications from some of the 1,463 polling stations across Northern Ireland suggest a solid turnout, with the good weather appearing to have buoyed numbers casting their ballots.
+The official turnout figure in the last council election in 2014 was 51%.

 There will be overnight verification of unused ballot papers returned from the polling stations, with councils ready to begin counting on Friday at 8am.

-Northern Ireland’s political leaders have cast their votes in their local areas.
+Northern Ireland’s political leaders cast their votes in their local areas earlier on Thursday.

 DUP leader Arlene Foster voted in the Co Fermanagh village of Brookeborough while Sinn Fein vice president Michelle O’Neill voted in Clonoe, Co Tyrone.